 Orderly school administration is essential to fulfilling the core mission of Catholic schools.
 Even a single failure by a member of the school community to uphold the standards of behavior to which all community members agree when a student is enrolled can cause irreparable harm.
 Thus, while in many cases expulsion is reserved for very serious or persistent misconduct, a school may properly determine that a single instance of on- or off-campus misconduct requires separation of a student from the school community.
-Misconduct committed by a member of the school community other than a student (including without limitation parents and siblings) can also significantly hinder a school's ability to perform its essential task of educating students.
-As a result, misconduct committed by a person connected to the school through a student (e.g., parents and siblings) may result in the expulsion of the student from the school when, in his or her sole discretion, the chief administrator determines that such action is appropriate. a.
-Grounds for Expulsion
+Misconduct committed by a member of the school community other than a student (including without limitation parents and siblings) can also significantly hinder a school's ability to perform.